 Other Davis Polk crypto projects include:

-- Advising the Commonwealth Bank of Australia on a deal with Gemini Exchange (which is one of the US’s best crypto exchanges) to offer crypto direct to the bank’s customers.
+- Advising the Commonwealth Bank of Australia on a deal with Gemini Exchange to offer crypto direct to the bank’s customers.

 - Defending blockchain firm The Tezos Foundation successfully against class actions claiming its $232m funding round for its crypto XTZ violated US securities laws.
 You can read where to buy Tezos Coin here.

 4: Selachii – Top Bitcoin Litigation Firm

 This London-based law firm makes our top list because, despite its small size, it has a proven history of success in Bitcoin litigation.